BGD-1DAY00/BGD-1DAY00/README.md

 - Teaching Assistant at Hamline Univeristy for Calc I and II.
 [Saint Paul, MN]

 🔭 Current projects and Academia:
--   Working on improving my understanding of databases, unit testing via jest
 -   Data Structures
--   A React store built with the MERN Stack

 🌱 Interests: